277

 A path through a forest of old cedars.

-Mona: I thought we’d be eternal.
+Mona: I thought we’d be eternal by now.
 Eternal sounds better.
 3am eternal.

-Alvin: I know, but the politics of inevitability means we’re on this path of inevitable progression.
-Things are getting better.
+Alvin: I know, but the politics of inevitability means we’re on a path of inevitable progression.
+In this system, things are getting better.

 Mona: I would have believed that, like, in the early 2000s.

-Alvin: This sense of, like, oh, we’re growing.
+Alvin: With the politics of inevitability, there’s a sense of, like, oh, we’re improving.

 Mona: Maybe it was the age I was, too.
 That comes into it.
-Inevitable upwards growth.
-I take it to mean.
-But what I take from it is eternity is not good.
+I believed in inevitable upwards growth.
+But this author is saying eternity is not good.

 Alvin: Not in this context, no.